ElementsProject/elementsproject.org/source/sidechains/creating-your-own.md

 source: https://github.com/ElementsProject/elementsproject.github.io/edit/master/source/sidechains/creating-your-own.md
 ---
-This is a basic step-by-step guide to building your own sidechain and setting up a federated pegging mechanism.
+This is a basic step-by-step guide to building your own sidechain and setting up a federated peg mechanism.
 This configuration works to run a sidechain with a 1-of-1 functionary/blocksigner.
 (Not tested on multiple nodes with more than 1 signer).